bluewaves25/swift-ai-trader/docs/README.md

 # Waves Quant Engine - Complete Documentation

-Welcome to the comprehensive documentation for the Waves Quant Engine, a sophisticated High-Frequency Trading (HFT) system powered by AI that automatically trades cryptocurrency with unique strategies per trading pair.
+Welcome, to the comprehensive documentation for the Waves Quant Engine, a sophisticated High-Frequency Trading (HFT) system powered by AI that automatically trades cryptocurrency with unique strategies per trading pair.

 ## 📋 Table of Contents